The Role of Organic Chemistry in Our Everyday Life

 How organic chemistry differs from inorganic chemistry

 Inorganic chemistry is the branch of chemistry that deals with the study of non-carbon-based compounds.
-While organic chemistry focuses on carbon-based compounds, inorganic chemistry encompasses the study of elements and compounds that do not contain carbon.
+While organic studies focus on carbon-based compounds, inorganic chemistry encompasses the study of elements and compounds that do not contain carbon.

-One of the main differences between organic and inorganic compounds lies in their properties and behavior.
-Organic compounds tend to be more complex and have a higher degree of variability compared to inorganic compounds.
-Organic compounds often contain carbon-carbon bonds and are characterized by their ability to form long chains or rings of atoms.
+One of the main differences lies in their properties and behavior.
+Furthermore, organic compounds tend to be more complex and have a higher degree of variability compared to inorganic compounds.

 In terms of reactivity, organic compounds are generally more reactive than inorganic compounds.
-This is due to the presence of functional groups in organic molecules, which are responsible for their specific chemical properties.
+Particularly, this is due to the presence of functional groups in organic molecules, which are responsible for their specific chemical properties.
 Inorganic compounds, on the other hand, often exhibit simpler and more predictable reactivity patterns.

 The basics of functional groups in organic chemistry

-Functional groups can be thought of as “building blocks” within a molecule that impart specific properties to the compound.
-Examples of common functional groups include hydroxyl (-OH), carbonyl (C=O), amino (-NH2), and carboxyl (-COOH) groups.
+Functional groups can be thought of as “building blocks” within a molecule that imparts specific properties to the compound.
+For example, of common functional groups include hydroxyl (-OH), carbonyl (C=O), amino (-NH2), and carboxyl (-COOH) groups.

 Stereochemistry is the study of the three-dimensional arrangement of atoms within a molecule.
 It deals with the spatial arrangement of atoms and groups around a central carbon atom, also known as a chiral center.